 In June 2016, we entered into a Second Lease Amendment Agreement with the Prior Landlord that modified the payment schedule for the final \$5.0 million.
-At December 31, 2016, the final \$5.0 million landlord payment was recorded in "Prepaid Expenses and Other Current Assets" in the condensed consolidated balance sheets.
+At December 31, 2016, the final \$5.0 million of Landlord Payments were recorded in "Prepaid Expenses and Other Current Assets" in the condensed consolidated balance sheets.